borgbackup/borg/docs/development.rst

   - if you need to fix something after commit/push:

-    - if there are ongoing reviews: do a fixup commit you can merge into the bad commit later.
+    - if there are ongoing reviews: do a fixup commit you can squash into the bad commit later.
-    - if there are no ongoing reviews or you did not push the bad commit yet: edit the commit to include your fix or merge the fixup commit before pushing.
+    - if there are no ongoing reviews or you did not push the bad commit yet: amend the commit to include your fix or merge the fixup commit before pushing.
   - have a nice, clear, typo-free commit comment
   - if you fixed an issue, refer to it in your commit comment